 - In The Legend of Zelda parody The Legend of Neil, the moblins keep bottled fairies so they can snort fairy dust for kicks.

 - In Neopets there are six types of bottled faeries that, once freed, will bless a pet with an element of their respective type.
 According to the back story, they are put in the bottles by a faerie hating Lupe named Balthazar.

-- In one episode of Samurai Jack, we hear a legend of a fairy can grant any wish, but only one in her entire life.
-When Jack tries to acquire her so he can go back to the past, his hand ends up trapped in the magic sphere where she was captured and the key to open it was destroyed on the fight with the fairy's captor.
+- In one episode of Samurai Jack, we hear a legend of a fairy who can grant any wish, but only one in her entire life.
+When Jack tries to acquire her so he can go back to the past, his hand ends up trapped in the magic sphere where she was captured and the key to open it was useless because it also required a password only known to the fairy's captor, who Jack killed.
 Jack uses the wish to set them both free.